 And I got pregnant.
 While I do believe my surgery was ultimately the reason behind me getting pregnant, I feel losing weight helped.

-While I was pregnant, I gained a total of ten pounds (due to lots of morning sickness and the diet I was on because of Gestational Diabetes).
+While I was pregnant, I gained a total of ten pounds, which isn’t a lot for any pregnant women, though this was due to lots of morning sickness and the diet I was on because of Gestational Diabetes – and I gave birth to a healthy baby boy.
 I was fortunate to lose all that and more within a few weeks of giving birth.
+I am sure some of this was due to being a breastfeeding mother.

 The weight loss stopped about a month after I gave birth – which is exactly what happened with my other boys.
 And slowly I would always gain the weight back.
 For me, losing weight while breastfeeding is hard.

 But this time, I was about 10 pounds under my pre-pregnancy weight.
 Due to having an increased risk of Type 2 Diabetes because I had Gestational Diabetes, I felt like this was my big chance to actually get to a healthy weight and do whatever I could do avoid that.

 I was nearly 20 pounds less than I was at my highest weight before I got pregnant.
-A healthier weight was closer insight than it had been in years.
+A healthier weight was closer in reach than it had been in years.

 So I asked myself, can you intermittent fast while breastfeeding?
 It worked before, and it also can positively impact blood sugar levels, so I felt it would be a good option.

 I wasn’t sure if I wanted to share any photos – simply because from the time I took this first picture until now, I had a pregnancy in between.
 But I think that might be even more interesting to see the comparison.
 I started Intermittent Fasting for the first time a few months after that and lost about ten pounds before I got pregnant in January – the first movement in weight loss I’d had in a long time.